A fully-electric MinCa 5.1 off-highway vehicle

-The vehicle is capable of transporting up to five passengers at a time and offers space for mining tools and equipment due to its self-supporting chassis.
-The all-wheel drive functionality, extremely stable axles and oil-immersed disc brakes also offer greater stability than hydraulic machines, again boosting safety for miners.
+The vehicle can transport up to five passengers at a time.
+Additionally, it offers space for mining tools and equipment due to its self-supporting chassis.
+The all-wheel drive functionality, extremely stable axles and oil-immersed disc brakes also offer greater stability than hydraulic machines.
+Again, boosting safety for miners.

-Joonas Talvitie, Danfoss Editron’s project manager for the MinCa 5.1 vehicle, said: “Delivering our unique software-led EDITRON system to Paus has allowed us to further our mission to revolutionize electric power and electrify heavy-duty vehicles.
-With countries around the world phasing out, or already banning, the use of diesel engines in mining we expect to see strong interest and take-up of MinCa 5.1 over the coming months.”
+Joonas Talvitie, Danfoss Editron’s project manager for the MinCa 5.1 vehicle, said: “Delivering our unique software-led EDITRON system to Paus has allowed us to further our mission.
+To revolutionize electric power and electrify heavy-duty vehicles.
+Countries around the world are phasing out, or already banning, the use of diesel engines in mining.
+Therefore, we expect to see strong interest and take-up of MinCa 5.1 over the coming months.”

-Produced in Emsbüren, Germany, Paus unveiled a prototype of the fully-electric MinCa 5.1 vehicle at bauma 2019, the building industry’s largest trade fair.
-The company is already negotiating with customers worldwide, including in North and South America and Russia, about deploying the vehicle on current and planned mining projects.
+Produced in Emsbüren, Germany, Paus unveiled a prototype of the fully-electric MinCa 5.1 vehicle at bauma 2019.
+This is the building industry’s largest trade fair.
+The company is already negotiating with customers worldwide, including in North and South America and Russia.
+Talking about deploying the vehicle on current and planned mining projects.